Hedge fund Conatus Capital revamps management

-NEW YORK (Reuters) - Conatus Capital Management, David Stemerman’s $2 billion hedge fund firm, has revamped its top management after the departure of its president, Kevin Burke.
+NEW YORK, Jan 12 (Reuters) - Conatus Capital Management, David Stemerman’s $2 billion hedge fund firm, has revamped its top management after the departure of its president, Kevin Burke.

 Burke left at the end of 2015, according to people familiar with the situation, a year when Conatus’ stock-focused funds notched double-digit percentage gains but the firm continued to suffer from lower levels of capital.